 With this, Nas takes the idea of phrasing to a whole other level.
 If you look at bar 12, you will see a rhythmic idea repeated (i.e., a phrase):

-is an example of the phrase.
+That music above is an example of the phrase.
 It is one sixteenth note, followed by a dotted eighth note, and the hitting of another note at the end of that.
 We will see, however, that we cannot definitively define the length of that last note because of what Nas does with the phrase next.
 He displaces the phrase metrically in the bar, moving it a sixteenth note after where it appears on beat 1: